leocode/RxStores/README.md

 ### Context

-The main goal is to simplify things.
-By default, when one wants to access a store, it is obtained from a single, app-wide source, called **context**.
-Not all apps are developed the same way, though.
-This is where a decision was made to allow using custom contexts.
+Context is a named container for stores.
+By default, the global one is used.
+One can select a custom one - see the example below.

 ### Provider

-Speaking of simplifying things, there is a single provider with exposed getters for stores and custom contexts.
+Provider is a single, app-wide mechanism that exposes getters for stores and custom contexts.

 ## Usage